Natysg134/task-manager/README.md

 - Soft delete — records are never removed from the database.
 An IsDeleted flag and a global EF Core query filter handle this transparently across all queries
 - Single update endpoint — toggle and edit are both handled by PUT /api/tasks/:id since they are both updates to the same resource
-- Exception handling middleware — errors are caught in one place so controllers stay clean
 - Seed data — four initial tasks are inserted on first run via EF Core HasData

 ---